 Standardised lighting helps flexographic printers working with brand or spot colours ensure they meet the high standards expected.
 VeriVide’s specialist print and packaging range ensures that finished products are accurate representations of the original design.

 For quality assurance specialists, visual assessment is a vital part of ensuring high-quality products.
 Assessing colour and also appearance, is a vital part of many companies quality assurance.
-Food manufacturers use VeriVide light booths to ensure consistency and quality of large volumes of products, sometimes comparing against standard images created in DigiEye.
+VeriVide light booths are used by Food manufacturers to ensure consistency and quality of large volumes of products, sometimes comparing against standard images created in DigiEye.
 For those working with composites, visual assessment is used to check for flaws.
 In any industry, viewing a product can be the difference between product failure and the high-quality products their customers expect.

 Technical Textiles manufacturers and end users use VeriVide light booths to highlight imperfections and colour issues.
 Visual assessment is a vital part of ensuring that standards are upheld and customers are happy.
-This is especially true in industries where perfection is expected by the end clients such as luxury automotives.
+This is especially true in industries where perfection is expected by the end clients such as the luxury automotive industry.